 I try and pack something more filling in her lunchbox.
 She still does not like to take rice items in her lunch, so those are not an option for me.
 Hopefully, by next year she will start liking them too.
 She also does not like to take curries, so i usually give her fruits in this dabba too and sometimes some curry which she loves like chhole or paneer.
 I also pack veggies sticks or boiled corn for her sometimes as she love them.

-Along with fruits, I pack smoking of parantha, puri, dosa etc,
+Along with fruits, I pack some kind of parantha, puri, dosa etc,

 - Ajwain parantha